 Aqaba does benefit from a long shoulder season, so visit mid-March through to Mid-November (summer in July-August) to make the most of the pleasant coastal conditions.
 We’d still recommend finding a resort with a temperature-controlled pool though off the peak of summer!

-In February you can catch the Aqaba Traditional Arts Festival.
-This annual event is to promote and preserve the culture of the Bedouin people in the region, showcasing handcrafted goods.
+In February, you can catch the Aqaba Traditional Arts Festival.
+This annual event promotes and preserves the culture of the Bedouin people in the region, showcasing handcrafted goods.

 Best time to visit Amman

 Amman does experience more extremes in winter than the rest of the country.
 You can expect rainfall, even snow and bitterly cold winds.
-Day time temperatures average only 12c/52F in mid-January.
-You definitely need coats and woollies mid-winter.
+Day time temperatures average only 12°C/52°F in mid-January.
+You definitely need coats and woollies mid-winter – check out our complete guide what to wear in Jordan here.

 Jordan observes the following public holidays (Note that many dates will move each year depending on moon sightings under the Hijri (Islamic) Calendar).